Sharmiajith/Loola-TV-Live-Streaming-Backend-Platform/README.md

 curl http://127.0.0.1:5000/streams
 ```

+WebSocket functionality can be tested using a compatible WebSocket client or a frontend application connected to the Flask-SocketIO server.

 ## 🔮 Future Enhancements

 * User registration and authentication
+* JWT authentication
 * Stream key generation
 * RTMP server integration
 * Start/stop stream APIs